patarapolw/kaguya/docs/4koma.md

   - [DISC] We Want To Talk About Kaguya Ch.
 53 <https://redd.it/d077lt>
 - Chapter 53.5 - The First Kaguya-sama Fan Club Meeting
   - [DISC] We Want to Talk About Kaguya Ch.
 53.5 - The First Kaguya-sama Fan Club Meeting <https://redd.it/ji64df>
+  - We Want to Talk About Kaguya - Chapter 53.5 - The First Kaguya-sama Fan Club Meeting <https://redd.it/ji7sjv>
 - Chapter 54 - We Want to Talk About the lack of President x Kaguya-Sama
   - [DISC] We Want To Talk About Kaguya Ch.
 54 <https://redd.it/d3xvr2>
 - Chapter 55 - We Want to Talk About the Portrait From the Gods
   - [DISC] We Want To Talk About Kaguya - Ch.
 55 <https://redd.it/d6ky6l>
+  - We Want To Talk About Kaguya - Ch.
+55 <https://redd.it/d6ky80>
 - Chapter 56 - We Want to Talk about True Love
   - [DISC] We Want To Talk About Kaguya - Ch.
 56 <https://redd.it/db5aul>
 - Chapter 57 - We Want to Talk About True Love, Part 2
   - [DISC] We Want To Talk About Kaguya - Ch.
 57 <https://redd.it/ddbzo1>
+  - We Want To Talk About Kaguya - Ch.
+57 <https://redd.it/ddbzpf>
 - Chapter 58 - We Want to Talk About the Student Council Election Bulletin
   - [DISC] We Want To Talk About Kaguya - Ch.
 58 <https://redd.it/di35o9>
 - Chapter 59 - We Want to Talk About What to Call (Former) president Shirogane